UC-MACSS/persp-analysis/README.md

 |20.| Wed, Nov.
 29 | Exploratory data analysis - dimension reduction |  |
 |21.| Mon, Dec.
 4 |  | EDA: Part II |

+> The final exam will be distributed on Tuesday December 5 at 12pm and must be submitted by 11:59pm Wednesday December 6.

 ## Course schedule (readings)

 All readings are required unless otherwise noted.
 Adjustments can be made throughout the quarter; be sure to check this repository frequently to make sure you know all the assigned readings.